joegeorge022/abc-studios/readme.md

 Services."
 - Feature a banner or carousel highlighting key services and achevements.
 2. About Us Page
-- Provide detailed information about the company’s background, vision, mission, and core values.
+- Provide detailed information about the company's background, vision, mission, and core values.
 - Include a brief introduction to the team, with placeholder images and names for team members.
 3. Services Page
 - Detail the four primary services offered: